-- carries out their business in Natura 2000 areas indicated in LPIS (Land Parcel Identification System) determined according to the directives of 79/409/EC or 92/43/EC; - the beneficiary shall be a land user; - receives functional support from the central State Budget shall pursue genuine agricultural activity, and shall have income loss directly related to the commitments of the measure; - the minimum size of eligible area is: 0.3 hectare of grassland; - the minimum size of the parcel shall be 0.3 ha; - If the area is subsidised under the Guarantee unit of EAGGF within the NRDP AE measure (agri-environmental training in the framework of the National Rural Development Plan) (Regulation No. 150/2004.(X.12.)
+- carries out their business in Natura 2000 areas indicated in LPIS (Land Parcel Identification System) determined according to the directives of 2009/147/EC or 92/43/EC; - the beneficiary shall be a land user; - Holdings with more than 50% state ownership share are not eligible for support; - the minimum size of eligible area is: 0.3 hectare of grassland; - the minimum size of the parcel shall be 0.3 ha; - If the area is subsidised under the Guarantee unit of EAGGF within the NRDP AE measure (agri-environmental training in the framework of the National Rural Development Plan) (Regulation No. 150/2004.(X.12.)
 MARD.), it is no longer eligible for the present assistance.